 “The role of the local government sector into the future could be as a trusted broker of quality information on the projected site-specific effects of climate change and to work with others to help communities in their adaptation process.”

-The New Zealand Society of Local Government Managers (SOLGM) released a climate change report that discusses the role and responsibilities of local government to respond to climate change.
-The report says that “Local authorities have statutory responsibilities to adapt to, and help the community to adapt to, the effects of climate change.”
+The New Zealand Society of Local Government Managers (SOLGM) released a climate change report that discusses the role and responsibilities of local government in responding to climate change.
+The report says, “Local authorities have statutory responsibilities to adapt to, and help the community to adapt to, the effects of climate change.”

-The report cites the IPCC’s 5th Assessment report on climate change and the recent actions of New Zealand government to review its Emission Trading Scheme and the announcement of its nationally determined contribution (NDC) to reduce emissions.
-These recent developments make it ‘timely’ for local governments to respond to climate change risks through adaptation and mitigation, the report says.
+The report cites the IPCC’s 5th Assessment Report on climate change and the recent actions of the New Zealand government to review its Emission Trading Scheme and the announcement of its nationally determined contribution (NDC) to reduce emissions.
+The report says these recent developments make it ‘timely’ for local governments to respond to climate change risks through adaptation and mitigation.

-Climate change effects will impact the local council’s functions and responsibilities particularly its water security, coastal communities, and natural ecosystems.
-These will be long-term impacts and would need a sustainable and consistent response from local councils.
+Climate change will impact the local council’s functions and responsibilities, particularly regarding water security, coastal communities, and natural ecosystems.
+These will be long-term impacts and need a sustainable and consistent response from local councils.

 What is inside the report

-• Discuss the roles and requirements of local government to do adaptation and mitigation as mandated by the Resource Management Act 1991, Local Government Act 2002 and the national policy statements.
+- Discuss the roles and requirements of local government in adaptation and mitigation as mandated by the Resource Management Act 1991, Local Government Act 2002, and national policy statements.

-• Identify vulnerable sectors particularly important and significant to local councils such as water security, coastal communities, and natural ecosystems.
+- Identify vulnerable sectors significant to local councils, such as water security, coastal communities, and natural ecosystems.
 The vulnerability of these sectors is based on their low adaptive capacity and limited coping thresholds for just a temperature rise of 1.5C or 2C.
-Adaptation strategies for vulnerable sectors will require coordination from across municipalities and central governments with a focus on priorities and needs of each council or region.
+Adaptation strategies for vulnerable sectors will require coordination from across municipalities and central governments with a focus on the priorities and needs of each council or region.

-The report also discusses climate change adaptation opportunities that councils can take such as new practices, new ideas and innovation to help New Zealand to cope with unique situations and building resilience against climate change impacts.
+The report also discusses climate change adaptation opportunities that councils can take, such as new practices, new ideas and innovation to help New Zealand cope with unique situations and build resilience against climate change impacts.

-It emphasises the crucial role of local governments as a trusted provider of information and to assist the community to adapt to the impacts of climate change.
+It emphasises the crucial role of local governments as a trusted provider of information and to assist the community in adapting to the impacts of climate change.

 You can read the entire report by clicking on the button below:

-Local councils in New Zealand have recognized that climate change is a ‘significant future issue’ and will affect the council’s delivery of services to the community, including infrastructures like roads, and water systems, according to the guidance report.
-Seventeen councils have announced climate emergencies as of June 2020 (Climate change, 2020).
+According to the guidance report, local councils in New Zealand have recognized that climate change is a ‘significant future issue’ and will affect the council’s delivery of services to the community, including infrastructures like roads and water systems.
+Seventeen councils have announced climate emergencies as of June 2020 (Climate Change, 2020).

-How can councils integrate climate change into its long-term plans (LTPs)?
+How can councils integrate climate change into their long-term plans (LTPs)?

-The Society of Local Government Managers (SOLGM) suggests that the councils LTPs for 2021 to 31 should reflect the following:
+The Society of Local Government Managers (SOLGM) suggests that the council LTPs for 2021 to 31 should reflect the following:

-• impacts of climate change on the council and on the community;
+- impacts of climate change on the council and the community;

-• what are the major issues, risks, and opportunities;
+- what are the significant issues, risks, and opportunities;

 Click on the button below to read the SOLGM Guidance report for NZ councils: